Wrelks-Quantum/wrelks.github.io/_initialization/1 qiskit.md

 <br>

-## Install Qiskit Visulation
+## Install Qiskit Visualization

-Installing qiskit visulation adds tons of visulation features to jupyter notebooks for qiskit programs
+Installing qiskit visualization adds tons of visualization features to jupyter notebooks for qiskit programs

-I would **highly** reccomend to install this extension
+I would **highly** recommend to install this extension

     pip install qiskit[visualization]